3D hydrodynamic simulations of massive main-sequence stars. III. The effect of radiation pressure and diffusion leading to a 1D equilibrium model: On the long-term evolution

 \lSect{long-term} The entrainment rate implied from linear growth of the entrained mass is too large to be compatible with the stellar model and observational properties (\Sect{entrainment}).
 Similar to the argument in section 3 of \paperone, if we assume that this entrainment rate applies for the entire \natlog{6.91}{6} \yr\ main sequence lifetime of a 25 \Msun\ star, a total entrainment of 630 \Msun\ would be implied.
 This indicates that the entrainment we extrapolate cannot persist for even a fraction of the main sequence lifetime before the star goes through significant evolutionary changes.
 A motivation for the present work is to investigate whether or not including radiation pressure and radiative diffusion can result in entrainment that is more consistent with the main sequence stage of the stellar model.
 We have seen in \Sect{quasi-steady} above that this additional physics causes the entrainment to decrease by only about $30\%$ .
 However, the linear growth of the entrained mass, the motion of the BV frequency peak, and the overshoot and undershoot of fluxes at the CB (\Fig{flux}) suggest that the simulated star is still in the process of thermal adjustment.
 Nevertheless, the velocity distribution in both the convective core and the radiative envelope has reached a dynamical equilibrium.
 We would like to establish whether or not continued entrainment and motion of the CB outward might alter the character of the flow in such a way that the entrainment rate might slowly diminish.
 This possibility is suggested by the recent work of \cite{anders:21} investigating the long-term secular changes driven by thermal adjustment in a simplified Boussinesq, plane parallel, penetrative convection context.

 Our explicit numerical technique in \code{PPMstar} requires us to explicitly follow sound wave signals in the low Mach number stellar flow.
 We have seen in \paperone\ and also here in \Fig{entrainment} that we can overcome this limitation by appealing to empirically observed scaling laws.
 By enhancing the luminosity and the radiative diffusion by a common factor $X$, we speed up the evolution by a similar factor (actually slightly larger than $X$, as we will discuss later).
 In \paperone\ we saw that under these circumstances the velocities in the convection zone are enhanced by the factor $X^{1/3}$.
 If this enhancement of the velocities leaves them still at low Mach numbers, we do not expect the character of the flow to change significantly.
 As a rule of thumb, we might attempt to hold the resulting Mach numbers below 0.1, for which compressibility effects should be roughly of $1\%$ importance.
-A possible consideration is that we might raise velocities of wave motions in the stably stratified envelope to the level that makes the induced IGWs modes break.
-However, no wave breaking in the stable envelope shows up in the visualizations of any of our flows.
+A possible consideration is that we might raise velocities of wave motions in the stably stratified envelope to the level that either makes the waves break or that causes pressure to become an important restoring force influencing their dispersion relation.
+No wave breaking is observed in the stable envelope in the visualizations of any of our flows.
 To validate this technique for speeding up the evolution of our flows, we can generate a series of simulations at modest grid resolution that have different enhancement factors $X$ and that can be compared over at least an initial time interval of a reasonable length, long enough to go through a noticeable re-adjustment of thermal structure.